pprunty/manim-interactive/README.md

 * `run` – Run an animation.
 * `interactive` – Launch an interactive animation session.
 * `export` – Export an animation to a video file.
+* `short/video` – Switch between short-form and long-form video resolutions.

+> **Note:** The `make-interactive` command is used to run animations interactively in an animation window.
+Wherein you can copy and paste code into your terminal to run that animation interactively.
+However, this command and workflow will later be replaced by a keyboard shortcut in Sublime Text Editor.
+---

+---

 # Running Animations